robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 ------------------------------------------
 Before making your own extension, private or public, please consider would the extension be generally useful in the SeleniumLibrary.
 If the extension would be useful for others, then please create an issue and a pull request.
-For more details how SeleniumLibrary project handles the enhancement requests can be read from the `CONTRIBUTING.rst Enhancement requests`_ chapter.
+More details how SeleniumLibrary project handles the enhancement requests can be read from the CONTRIBUTING.rst `Enhancement requests`_ chapter.

 General prinsibles for extending SeleniumLibrary
 ------------------------------------------------
 The prinsibles described in the Robot Framework User Guide, `Extending existing test libraries`_ chapter also apply when extending the SeleniumLibrary.
 There are two different ways to extend the SeleniumLibrary.

-1) Create a library which also the existing SeleniumLibrary keywords, example by using `inheritace`_.
+1) Create a library which also the contains existing SeleniumLibrary keywords, example by using `inheritace`_.
 2) Create library which contains only new keywords.

 When creating a library, which also includes the existing SeleniumLibrary keywords, there are